rfjakob/earlyoom/README.md

   written in Python and with additional features and configuration options.
 * facebooks's pressure stall information (psi) [kernel patches](http://git.cmpxchg.org/cgit.cgi/linux-psi.git/) and the accompanying [oomd](https://github.com/facebookincubator/oomd) userspace helper.
-  The patches are now available in Linux 4.20 stable release.
+  The patches are merged in Linux 4.20.

 Why not trigger the kernel oom killer?
 --------------------------------------